Application for the 2020 Great Rivers Biennial opens March 4, 2019. Deadline: Friday, April 26, 11:59 pm CT.

 - Winners announced: July 8, 2019

 - Exhibition on view: May 8–August 16, 2020

 Once the jurors have selected the artists, all exhibition communications, logistics, follow-up studio visits, and installation of artwork will be with the CAM curatorial department.
-A member of the department will act as the organizing curator of the exhibition, and artists will work closely with CAM curator for the successful implementation of their exhibition.
+CAM Assistant Curator Misa Jeffereis will act as the organizing curator of the exhibition, and artists will work closely with her for the successful implementation of their exhibitions.

 2018 Addoley Dzegede, Sarah Paulsen, and Jacob Stanley